uribench/spell-check/docs/Spell Checkers Comparison.md

 global dictionary at the start, file overrides afterwards.

-It has no filters for spell checking certain parts other types files, such as line comments, block comments, or docstings in code files (e.g., Python, JavaScript).
+It has no filters for spell checking certain parts other types files, such as line comments, block comments, or docstrings in code files (e.g., Python, JavaScript).

 It has a CLI support with two modes: Interactive and Report.